imapex-training/mod_adv_git/README.md

 ## Code Branches

+Used to:
-* Used to develop features
+* develop features
 * isolate changes
 * repos maintain a default branch, usually master
 * can be merged into other branches

 [item]: # (/slide)

 Let's say you have a new feature that you're working on.
-You might have to refactor some of your code, and you want to be able to checkin your changes as you make progress.
+You might have to refactor some of your code, and you want to be able to check-in your changes as you make progress.
 However, you don't want to box yourself in a corner and prevent easy changes to your production code.
 In order to manage this type of situation, you need to isolate your changes, and so you should use `git` branching.

 [item]: # (slide)